How do I make my ex-partner pay child maintenance?

 Do parents have to pay child maintenance in the UK?

-Yes, it is a legal requirement that child maintenance must be paid to the parent who is the primary carer of your child.
-Not providing for your children is a serious matter in the UK, and may even result in a prison sentence.
-If you are unable to come to a family based agreement, then you should contact an experienced child maintenance solicitor, such as Graysons’ team of solicitors in Sheffield, Chesterfield and Hathersage.
-An alternative is to contact the Child Maintenance Service who will make an assessment of how much your ex-partner should be paying.
+It is a legal requirement to pay child maintenance to the parent who is the primary carer of your child.
+Failure to provide for your children is considered a serious offense in the UK and can even lead to a prison sentence.
+If you are unable to reach an agreement with your ex-partner, it is advisable to seek the help of an experienced child maintenance solicitor.
+Alternatively, you can contact the Child Maintenance Service, who will assess how much your ex-partner should be paying.
 They may even take the issue to court if your ex-partner refuses to co-operate.

 How can a child maintenance solicitor help me?